SEONGJAE-YOO/CryptocurrencyAutotrade-Upbit-Chatgpt/autotrade_version6.md

 ## Examples
 ### Example Instruction for Making a Decision

+# "In the 'Example Instruction for Making a Decision', consider multiple 'reasons' to maximize returns through precise and cautious buying and selling.
+Diversify your considerations to ensure comprehensive decision-making and optimal outcomes."

 After analyzing JSON Data 1, you observe that the RSI_14 is above 70, indicating overbought conditions, and the price is consistently hitting the upper Bollinger Band.
 Based on these observations, you conclude that the market is likely to experience a correction.
 Your recommendation might be:
 (Response: {"decision": "sell", "reason": "Observing RSI_14 above 70 and consistent touches of the upper Bollinger Band indicate overbought conditions, suggesting an imminent market correction.
 Selling now is recommended to secure current gains."})